 Directed by Nicholas Meyer

-Ronald Reagan certainly helped 1983’s The Day After into the TV phenomenon it became.
+Ronald Reagan certainly helped 1983’s The Day After into becoming a TV phenomenon.
 The President’s more aggressive stance against the Soviet Union had both ‘Olive Branch’ and Strategic Defense Initiative components and he asked to have White House screenings before the broadcast on November 20.
 I remember having to listen to conservative businessmen debate the film’s issues in my neighborhood barbershop.
 The depressing opinions ranged all the way from, ‘the movie will weaken America’s defense,’ to ‘the moviemakers are traitors.’

 In 1983 we still had an independent PBS TV system; in Los Angeles entire evenings were occasionally devoted to films about big issues, like the Holocaust and the nuclear threat.
 KCET is where I got my first exposure to original death camp docus, and Peter Watkins’ must-see suppressed BBC docudrama classic The War Game.